Skons/SOAS/README.md

 |------------------|-------|
 | Switch           | GPIO4 |
 | GND              | GND   |

+If you are going to add optional modules.
+Please review those modules for additional overlapping PINs.

 Include the config below in your YAML.
 This one is made for a `ESP32-S3-N16R8`: